fuentesj/easy-key-z/README.md

     	* Enter CA-signed certificates into specified trust stores (at the moment, the plan is to support Java Key Stores).

 4. How can I deploy it?
 	* Ensure your target host is running Ubuntu (any major Linux distribution will likely work, but I've only used Ubuntu).
+If you are using another OS, then be sure to update the Ansible playbook (e.g. user).
 	* Clone or fork this repository.
 	* Install Ansible on your development machine, and configure it so your target host is in your Ansible inventory.
-	* Use the following command to deploy Easy-Key-Z to your host:
+	* Open a terminal window, cd into the server directory, and use the following command to deploy Easy-Key-Z to your host:
-		* ```ansible-playbook deployment.yaml```
+		* ```$ ansible-playbook deployment.yaml```

 4. What are the dependencies?
     * AngularJS